Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 ### Exercise: create permit

 Remember that permits are signed off-chain.
-Which means that it is critical for us to learn how to create a frontend to sign permits.
-The ContractApi.ts file also includes the function required to create and sign permits.
+This means it is critical for us create a frontend to sign permits.
+The ContractApi.ts file also includes the function for this.

 Navigate to the bottom of the file and complete the code to generate permits: